 Partnership Collaboration Plan and Community Benefit.
 Begin this section by describing the community of interest for this study.
-Is the community distinct because of geography, age, gender, associated by disease status or risk, race, sexual orientation, or socio-economic status?
+Is the community distinct because of geography, age, gender, associated by disease status or risk, race, sexual orientation, or socioeconomic status?
 Describe the interest of the community in the research question and how they have participated in identifying it.
 Discuss the importance and benefit to the community of the research question and expected outcome.
 Specifically answer how the broader community of interest was involved in developing the research proposal.
-Describe the relationship between the community co-PI and their community organization and the community of interest.
-How will the community of interest be included on the research team?
+Describe the relationship between the community of interest be included on the research team?
 Discuss how the leadership of the community organization (the Executive Director, the Board of Directors, or the individuals of an informal organization) will ensure that the organization or group is committed to the research project?
-Describe how the Community Co-PI and the community organization will communicate with one another to facilitate input and decision-making.
+Describe how the Community Co-PI and the community organization will community and the community organization will community and decision-making.